yarisvt/tyk-docs/tyk-docs/content/tyk-cloud/environments-deployments/hybrid-gateways.md

   --set global.redis.passSecret.keyName=redis-password
 ```

-Gateway is now accessible through service `gateway-svc-hybrid-dp-tyk-gateway` at port `8080`.

-Pump is also configured with Hybrid Pump which sends aggregated analytics to MDCB or Tyk Cloud, and Prometheus Pump which expose metrics locally at `:9090/metrics`.

 ### Obtain your Remote Control Plane Connection Details

 You can easily obtain your remote control plane connection details on Tyk Cloud.